-This may be due to the Cookies Session, which keeps your data and bring it back when you re-open your browser for the same URL.
+This may be due to the Cookies Session, which keeps your data and brings it back when you re-open your browser for the same URL.

-The Firefox browser keeps the Cookies Session and restores it back when you again open your browser, it may be helpful for some users and may be not helpful for others.
-If you find this feature insecure, then apply below steps to disable it.
+The Firefox browser keeps the Cookie Session and restores it back.
+When you open your browser again, it may be helpful for some users and may not be helpful for others.
+If you find this feature insecure, then apply the below steps to disable it.

 - Open Firefox browser and redirect to the following URL from the address bar.

 - Now look for the entry “sessionstore” in the list or find it via Firefox Search

 - Now you have to make the value of “sessionstore.privacy_level” 2 from 0.

 After doing this, close your browser and re-open it.
 You will no longer be logged into your Gmail account.
 You will always be redirected to the Sign-in page every time.